tytydraco/yessleep/out/MIXED_MAIL.md

 “Why does it always have to be a monster?”
 I said lying next to him.

 “Because it’s cooler that way.
-One day, one day it’ll be a monster and I look you right in the eyes and say "I told you so.”
+One day, one day it’ll be a monster and I look you right in the eyes and say "I told you so.”"

 He smirked.
 We soon went to bed, but I didn’t close my eyes.
 I was stuck remembering that man's face, and as the thought hit me, I sat up a little, and I got a sickening feeling in my stomach.

-I swore I brought the mail inside when I walked inside.
+I swore I brought the mail in when I walked inside.

 I swear I remember tossing it on the counter in the kitchen.